persapiens/Course/HW/HW0-Z.md

 * [ ] Setup: Exercise: Customize your bash prompt
 * [ ] Shells: Exercise: Data Science with Bash
 * [ ] Markdown: Practice: Create an About Me Page (AboutMe.md) in your homework submission.
-* [ ] Online Tools: Practice: Set up a Task List and Trello Board (create issue and project board in your repository for this homework.)
+* [ ] Online Tools: Practice: Set up a Task List and Github Project(create issue and project board in your repository for this homework.)

 **Bonus**: Git: Complete all levels in https://learngitbranching.js.org/ ---just include a screenshot of completed level screen in your Homework submission (+10) points.